rscopes/rescope/readme.md

 Because :

 - This is simple, flexible & effective,
-- Seems like "React Components" for datas,
+- Seems like "React Components" for data,
 - As Rescope stores are highly specialised and serializable, they could easly be moved in webworkers & node backends,
 - This allow to remove 99.9% of all the tpls code and put them in clean, reusable & specialized stores,
 - 1 stem super class to rule all the async process
-- Do all the jobs and really don't care witch kind of templates/whatever receive the datas
+- Do all the jobs and really don't care witch kind of templates/whatever receive the data

 ### What else ?